Zantac and Ranitidine Attorneys in Pittsburgh, PA

 Here are the facts so far:

-The U.S. Food and Drug Administration (FDA) reported that Zantac, generic name ranitidine, contains a potentially cancer-causing substance called N-Nitrosodimethylamine (NDMA)*.
+The FDA reported that Zantac, generic name ranitidine, contains a potentially cancer-causing substance called N-Nitrosodimethylamine (NDMA)*.

 *FDA Statement 9/13/19: Ranitidine medicines (such as Zantac®) contain NDMA, a probable human carcinogen, based on results from laboratory tests.